Jalal al-Din Mangburni: Battles at Parwan and the Indus

 Jalal al-Din, who had just married Temur Malik's daughter to solidify ties, marched towards Kandahar which was under siege by a Mongol army and defeated them after a two-day battle.
-In autumn 1221, he then moved north to Parwan and attacked a besieging army north of Charikar; the numerically inferior Mongols lost 1,000 and retreated across the river, destroying the bridge.
+In autumn 1221, he then moved north to Parwan and attacked a besieging army north of Charikar in the Battle of Waliyan; the numerically inferior Mongols lost 1,000 and retreated across the river, destroying the bridge.
 Genghis sent an army numbering between thirty and forty-five thousand under Shigi Qutuqu to confront the Shah.
-The Battle of Parwan was fought on a rock-strewn, narrow valley which was unsuitable for the Mongol cavalry, and the Muslims fought dismounted until the final charge led by Jalal ad-Din, who personally commanded the center, resulting in the repulsion of the Mongols.
+The Battle of Parwan was fought on a rock-strewn, narrow valley which was unsuitable for the Mongol cavalry, and the Muslims fought dismounted until the final charge led by Jalal al-Din, who personally commanded the center, resulting in the repulsion of the Mongols.
 This battle made Jalal al-Din's reputation; however, he soon lost half of his army through infighting: the sources report a dispute over booty between Temur Malik and Ighrak, commander of the right flank.

 Jalal al-Din had won several victories against the Mongols in 1221, and after the Battle of Parwan, independent insurgency groups emerged in multiple cities inspired by his deeds.
 Kushteghin Pahlawan launched a revolt in Merv and ousted the Mongol administration; he then made a successful attack on Bukhara, while Herat also rebelled.
 These revolts would be crushed by the Mongols, and many atrocities perpetuated as retribution.

-However Genghis Khan, now at Bamiyan, did not take this defeat lightly.
-After executing that fortress, he made his way eastwards to confront Jalal al-Din, using his powers of organisation to send detachments out to prevent the disparate Khwarazmid factions from uniting, one of whom al-Din managed to isolate and defeat. al-Din knew he had no chance of winning against Genghis in a pitched battle with his diminished army and after attempts to win back Ighrak and his men failed, he marched towards India.
-The Khan's army managed to surround al-Din's army on the banks of the River Indus and crushed them in the ensuing battle in November 1221.
+Genghis Khan, now at Bamiyan, did not take this defeat lightly.
+After executing that fortress, he made his way eastwards to confront Jalal al-Din, using his powers of organisation to send detachments out to prevent the disparate Khwarazmid factions from uniting, one of whom al-Din managed to isolate and defeat.
+Jalal Al-Din knew he had no chance of winning against Genghis in a pitched battle with his diminished army and after attempts to win back Ighrak and his men failed, he marched towards India.
+The Khan's army managed to surround Jalal al-Din's army on the banks of the River Indus and crushed them in the ensuing battle in November 1221.
 The Shah escaped the battle by jumping into the river fully armed, and reaching the other shore.
 This act of desperation is said to have drawn the admiration of Genghis Khan, who forbade Mongols to pursue the Shah or shoot him with arrows.
 The Shah's surviving troops were however slaughtered, along with his harem and children.